Patricians and Plebeians

 The plebeians were the merchants, farmers, and craft workers of Rome.
 The patricians excluded the plebeians from the consulship and the Senate, so when the Senate declared war in 491BCE, the plebeians refused to fight.
-A legend says the plebeians left the city until they were given the right to elect their own leaders.
+A legend says the plebeians withdrew from the city until they were given the right to elect their own leaders.
 Historians later called this the Struggle of the Orders.

 The patricians and the plebeians negotiated a settlement that allowed the plebeians a voice in Roman government.
 The plebeians elected tribunes, who represented their order against any mistreatment by the consuls or the Senate.
 Tribunes could veto a law passed by the Senate or the consuls.
 The Roman word for a chamber or a meeting room is camera.
 The Roman government was bicameral because both the patricians and the plebeians had representatives in the Roman Republic.
-The Struggle of the Orders ended in 287BCE, when laws passed by the tribunes were binding for all Romans.
+The Struggle of the Orders ended in 287BCE when laws passed by the tribunes were binding for all Romans.

 The patricians and the plebeians agreed on the Law of Twelve Tables in 449BCE.
 The Twelve Tables were a legal code that everyone could see.
 Citizens could no longer be changed in secret, and even elected officials were required to follow the law, though an official could not be charged with a crime until after he left office.